Girls Who Code is a national nonprofit organization working to close the gender gap in the technology and engineering sectors.

 Class 1 is geared toward girls with no prior CS education, whereas Class 2 is geared toward girls with some CS education.

 Will I need to apply for Class 2 after finishing Class 1?

 Many girls start off in Class 1, then finish off the sequence with Class 2.
 You will still need to reapply for Class 2 after finishing Class 1.

 Classes will be held every Saturday on the Columbia campus.
 Class 1 runs from 10am-12pm, and Class 2 runs from 12pm-2pm.

 When do classes begin and end?

-Fall 2017 classes are scheduled to run from early October and throughout December.
+Spring 2018 classes are scheduled to run from early February and throughout April.

 How old do I have to be to take the classes?

 We are looking for girls in the NYC area in grades 8 to 12.

 When do applications normally go live?